serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 This functional approach to the dashboard design manifests in:
 - a minimalist design which splits the screen and uses tabs to ensure that there are only two visualisations visible at once, reducing clutter and keeping each graph within eye span (an important consideration according to Stephen Few (Few, 2005))
+- a light-coloured background made up of whites and greys
 - a lack of grid lines on charts (in line with Tufte's advice on minimising the data-ink ratio (Tufte, 1990))
 - employing hover functionality rather than grid labels to communicate data that is not immediately evident from the charts/ graphs

-See screenshots of the overall dashboard layout:
+See screenshots of the overall dashboard layout below:

 **page header and control box:**
 ![](images/page%20header.png)